wkrasa/testUsersManager/testUsersManager/README.md

 -- create partial view for index/home page
 -- create special route for partial views for angular
 - use bootstrap
--- check bootstrap javascript for angular (modal, etc) +- check bootstrap tutorial
+-- check bootstrap javascript for angular (modal, etc) (http://getbootstrap.com/javascript/)
+--- add directives for modal, so it can be used from angular +- check bootstrap tutorial
 - create layout for mobile devices !
 + create login view with bootstrap form styles